Wall Street holds near its record heights

 NEW YORK (AP) — Wall Street is holding near its record heights on Monday, ahead of a week likely to be dominated by updates from the head of the Federal Reserve and from some of the biggest U.S. retailers.

 The S&P 500 slipped 0.1%, coming off its first loss after setting an all-time high in three consecutive days.
-The Dow Jones Industrial Average was up 27 points, or 0.1%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite dipped 0.2%.
+The Dow Jones Industrial Average was down 10 points, or less than 0.1%, as of 12:15 p.m.
+Eastern time, and the Nasdaq composite dipped 0.1%.

-Novo Nordisk’s stock that trades in the United States rose 4.8% after the Danish company said U.S. regulators approved its Wegovy drug as part of a treatment for a liver disease found in many overweight and obese people.

 They, along with companies like Estee Lauder and Ross Stores, could offer a look at how different types of U.S. households are holding up when the job market seems to have morphed into one where relatively few workers are getting fired but also hired.